msampath25/alignfix/README.md

 We benchmarked are tool based...

 ## File format
 The output file format is a text file.
-Each sequence output in the text file should include the following in order: header (starts with ">"), two aligned sequences, score.
+Each sequence output in the text file should include the following in order: header (starts with ">"), two aligned sequences, score, start position, and end position.
+Note that the start and end position give the 0-based index of the database or genome sequence.

 ## Sources